Treode/store/client/DESIGN.md

 - **HTTP/1.1 304 Not Modified**: The item has not changed since the time indicated by the `Condition-TxClock` header.
 This status can occur only if the request includes that header.

-  Note this response is still valuable to the cache, as it allows the cache to update the read timestamp (rt) for this entry to the read timestamp of this request&mdash;the client has just learned that the value has not changed between when the value was last read and this read read.
+  This response is still valuable to the cache, as it allows the cache to update the cached timestamp for this entry to the read timestamp of this request&mdash;the client has just learned that the value has not changed between when the value was last read and this read.

 - **HTTP/1.1 404 Not Found**: The requested value is not in the table.